NDNewell/tame-trade/README.md

 ## Installation

 Clone this repository.
-Run yarn install to install the required dependencies.
+Run `yarn install` to install the required dependencies.
-Run yarn build to compile the TypeScript code.
+Run `yarn build` to compile the TypeScript code.
 Usage
-Run yarn start to start the application.
+Run `yarn start` to start the application.
 Follow the prompts to enter your API keys with trading, futures, and read permissions enabled.
-The API keys and configuration data will be stored locally in the tame-config-db.json file located in the root directory.
+The API keys and configuration data will be stored locally in the `.tame/config.json` file located in your home directory.

 ### Fatfinger